-$(Mark\ One) \\ \boxtimes \ QUARTERLY\ REPORT\ PURSUANT\ TO\ SECTION\ 13\ OR\ 15(d)\ OF\ THE\ SECURITIES\ EXCHANGE\ ACT\ OF\ 1934$

-For the quarterly period ended March 31, 2023 or □ TRAN SITION REPORT PURSUA ANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Fo or the transition period from to Commission File Number: 000-56004 ONDAS HOLDINGS INC. (Exact name of registrant as specified in its charter) Nevada 47-2615102 te or other jurisdiction of rporation or organization) (I.R.S.
-Employer Identification No.) Westerland Only David Corte 114 Weltham MA 02452 , Waverley Oaks Road, Suite 114, Waltham, MA 02452 (Address of principal executive offices) (Zip Code) ((888) 350-9994 Registrant's telephone number, including area code) , (Former name, N/A former address and former fiscal year, if changed since last t report) Sec curities registered pursuant to Section 12(b) of the Act: Name of each exchange on which Title of each Trading Symbol(s) registered Common Stock par va alue \$0.0001 ONDS The Nasdaq Stock Market LLC Il reports required to be filed by Section 13 or 15(d) of the Sequired to file such reports), and (2) has been subject to such d electronically every Interactive Data File required to be for such shorter period that the registrant was required to sul elerated filer, an accelerated filer, a non-accelerated filer, a selerated filer," "smaller reporting company," and "emerging g Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company Emerging growth company If an emerging growth company, accounting standards provided provi indicate by check mark if the ursuant to Section 13(a) of the e registrant has elected not to use the extended transition pe e Exchange Act. □ riod for complying with any new or revised financia Indicate by check mark whether the registrant is a shell compa ny (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No 0 ⊠ The number of shares outstandin g of the issuer's Common Sto ck as of May 11, 2023, was 51,081,384.
+(Mark One)

+© QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+For the quarterly period ended June 30, 2023

+D TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from\\\\\ to \\\\\

+Commission File Number: 001-39761

+ONDAS HOLDINGS INC.

+(Exact name of registrant as specified in its charter)

+Nevada

+(State or other jurisdiction of incorporation or organization)

+(I.R.S.
+Employer Identification No.)

+411 Waverley Oaks Road, Suite 114, Waltham, MA 02452

+(Address of principal executive offices) (Zip Code)

+(Registrant's telephone number, including area code)

+N/A

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Name of each exchange on which Title of each class Trading Symbol(s) registered Common Stock par value \$0.0001 ONDS The Nasdaq Stock Market LLC

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\Box$ No $\boxtimes$

+The number of shares outstanding of the issuer's Common Stock as of August 8, 2023, was 54,457,667.